-US Army Space and Missile Defense Command Research and Analysis Center (SMDC-RAC)
+US Army Space and Missile Defense Command Research and Analysis Center

-To promote and facilitate USMA cadet and faculty research in support of the US Army Space and Missile Defense Command (SMDC) objectives; enhance the professional development of the USMA faculty; and inspire cadets through space and missile defense education and research to face technical challenges with confidence.
+The US Army Space and Missile Defense Command Research and Analysis Center (SMDC-RAC) mission is to promote and facilitate USMA cadet and faculty research in support of the US Army Space and Missile Defense Command (SMDC) objectives; enhance the professional development of the USMA faculty; and inspire cadets through space and missile defense education and research to face technical challenges with confidence.

 - Upon return from their summer internship, advise cadets conducting senior-year research sponsored by SMDC.

 - Credential graduating cadets with a 3Y (Space Enabler) Additional Skill Identifier and induct them into the Army Space Cadre, thereby preparing them for future space and missile defense assignments.

 - Black Knight Satellite led by the Department of Electrical Engineering and Computer Science exploring low cost, radiation survivable commercial off the shelf (COTS) small satellites.

 - Space Engineering and Applied Research (SPEAR) led by the Department of Civil and Mechanical Engineering and co-sponsored by the Department of Physics and Nuclear Engineering, with the goal of a cadet designed and built rocket breaking the Karmen line (100 km altitude).

 - Explore partnerships with DoD, industry, and academia to facilitate the following cadet research projects:

 - Integrate cadets and faculty into MIT Lincoln Laboratory's space and missile defense and other SMDC mission-related research.
 This effort includes investigating a small satellite radar calibration sphere - called the A-Sphere - utilizing dielectric technology to create a "cat's eye" retroreflectivity effect from orbit back to the ground radar